Ray-Tracing-Systems/HydraCore3/README.md

 # Build (CPU)
 1) clone this repo with all its submodules
    * git clone --recurse-submodules git@github.com:Ray-Tracing-Systems/HydraCore3.git
-   * or use git submodule init && git submodule apdate after clone
+   * or use git submodule init && git submodule update after clone
 2) Disable Vulkan by '-DUSE_VULKAN=OFF'
 3) Build normally with Cmake